Linnyp/blogtest/blog/bitcoin_ordinals_guide.md

 • Practice with small amounts

 **Phase 3: Exploration**
-• Browse existing ordinals marketplaces
+• Browse [Ord-X](https://www.ord-x.com/) platform and existing ordinals marketplaces
 • See what's out there
 • Get inspired by what others have created